 High-interest savings accounts, or HISAs, are a great way to make your savings go further.
-That’s because they typically have higher interest rates than you get in other types of savings accounts in Ontario.
+That’s because they typically have higher interest rates than you get in regular savings accounts.

 There are many HISAs to choose from in Ontario.
-They include those from the big banks, like the HSBC High Rate Savings Account, and those from smaller fintech companies, like the Neo Financial Money Account.
+They include those from the big banks, like the HSBC High Rate Savings Account, and those from smaller fintech companies, like the Neo Financial High Interest Savings Account.

-In this guide, we look at 10 of Ontario’s best high-interest savings accounts to help you make your choice.
-We cover the interest rates and other features and look at the pros and cons of HISAs and how to apply for one.
+In this guide, we look at 10 of Ontario’s best high-interest savings accounts to help you choose.

 - There are several pros and cons of opening a HISA that you should consider before opening an account.